Reviewed by

 • Click on the certificate link to download or print it.

-How to Track Your PTEC Application Status?
+How to Track Your PTEC Application Status in India?

 To know where your PTEC registration stands, you can check the status online by doing this: